vespa-engine/blog/_posts/2021-07-05-stateless-model-evaluation.md

 application is fully defined in an application package.
 This single unit contains everything needed to set up an application, including all configuration, custom components, schemas, and machine-learned models.
-When the application package is deployed, the admin layer takes care of configuring all the services across all the system’s nodes, including distributing all models to the nodes that need them.
+When the application package is deployed, the admin cluster takes care of configuring all the services across all the system’s nodes, including distributing all models to the nodes that need them.